Accredited Biomedical Science Programs - Degrees & Certificates

 Elms College: Master of Science in Biomedical Sciences

-Elms College’s master of science program in biomedical sciences (BMS) is a rigorous academic program including courses that are offered online as well as in-person.
-This BMS program will help students in strengthening their application for dental, medical, physician assistant, veterinary, genetic counseling, physical and occupational therapy, pharmacy, and other professional health programs.
+Elms College’s master of science program in biomedical sciences (BMS) is a rigorous academic program that includes online and in-person courses.
+This BMS program will help students strengthen their applications for dental, medical, physician assistant, veterinary, genetic counseling, physical and occupational therapy, pharmacy, and other professional health programs.

-Made up of 32 credits, the curriculum includes coursework in anatomy & physiology; cell biology; molecular biology; biostatistics & epidemiology; biochemistry; neuroscience; medical terminology; pharmacology; and nutrition, among others.
-Applicants to the program will require a bachelor’s degree from an accredited institution with a GPA of 3.0 or better, while standardized test scores are not required for admission.
+The 32-credit curriculum includes coursework in anatomy and physiology, cell biology, molecular biology, biostatistics and epidemiology, biochemistry, neuroscience, medical terminology, pharmacology, and nutrition, among others.
+Applicants to the program must have a bachelor’s degree from an accredited institution and a GPA of 3.0 or better, while standardized test scores are not required for admission.

 • Location: Chicopee, Massachusetts